DIY Bifold Closet Door Installation: Complete Guide ($235, 2-3 Hours)

 Not sure if bifold doors are your thing?

-Picture this: accordion-style doors that fold in on themselves, giving you full access to your closet without hogging valuable floor space.
+Picture this: accordion-style doors that fold in on themselves, giving you full access to your entire closet without hogging valuable floor space.
 They’re kind of like the yoga masters of the door world—flexible, low-profile, and surprisingly chic.

 We chose them because:

-- They fit tight spaces perfectly.
+- They fit tight spaces perfectly (our room is barely 10×10)

 Pictured above: This was the starting point—bare bones, begging for a makeover!